Adding Catalyst 9800 Wireless Controller and Access Points to Dashboard

 Click Confirm.

-You will be redirected to the new Network to navigate to the wireless controllers dashboard Network.
+You will be redirected to the new network to navigate to the wireless controller's dashboard network.

-Removing Wireless Controllers and Access Points From the Dashboard
+Removing Wireless Controllers and Access Points from the Dashboard

 We suggest you follow these steps when removing WLCs from your dashboard in order to avoid problems in the future.

-1. Navigate to Wireless > Wireless LAN Controller > List
+Navigate to Wireless > Wireless LAN Controller > List

-2. Make sure that the wireless controller that you want to remove is online (green)
+Make sure that the wireless controller that you want to remove is online (green)

-Note: If the wireless controller that you want to remove from the network is offline and you don’t have a way to bring it online you can still follow the same steps, simply keep in mind that the wireless controller could have some configuration lines that you’ll need to manually remove.
+If the wireless controller that you want to remove from the network is offline and you don’t have a way to bring it online you can still follow the same steps, simply keep in mind that the wireless controller could have some configuration lines that you’ll need to manually remove.

-Here you can find all the configuration lines that are added to a wireless controller whenever it’s added to a network.
+The Cloud Monitoring Catalyst 9800 Dashboard Provisioned Configurations documentation details all the configuration lines that are added to a wireless controller whenever it’s added to a network.

-1. Wait for a couple of minutes
+Wait for a couple of minutes.

-2. In order to confirm that the dashboard removed the configuration used to monitor the WLC from device, please login to your WLC and run the command #show run | inc meraki and ensure you don’t see the configuration lines related to the monitoring of the WLC from the meraki dashboard, particularly ensure you don’t see the lines:
+In order to confirm that the dashboard removed the configuration used to monitor the WLC from the device, please log in to your WLC and run the command #show run | inc meraki and ensure you don’t see the configuration lines related to the monitoring of the WLC from the Meraki dashboard.
+Ensure you don’t see these lines in particular:

-# username meraki-user privilege 15 secret…
+# username meraki-user privilege 15 secret… # username meraki-tdluser secret 9…

-1. Stop communication between the device and the Meraki cloud.
+Stop communication between the device and the Meraki cloud.

-As long as the Meraki service is still running in the device and the device has network access to the Meraki cloud, the node will continue to exchange keep-alives packets with the Meraki cloud.
+As long as the Meraki service is still running in the device and the device has network access to the Meraki cloud, the node will continue to exchange keep-alive packets with the Meraki cloud.
 Disable the Meraki service to stop it.

 Login to your WLC and run these commands: